-A minimum of Grade 10 or previous work experience in the trade.
+A minimum of Grade 10 or BTSD Level III or previous work experience in the trade.
 You must be 18 years of age or over, free from defects in vision, hearing, or breathing, and physically suited to the trade.
-A health certificate and proof of a recent chest x-ray may be required.
+A health certificate and proof of a recent chest X-ray may be required.
 Contact lenses cannot be worn.

 Contact your local campus for dates and times.
-There are ten courses offered per year in the college region.
+There are nine courses offered per year in the College region.